Try Semrush

 Thoughtless URLs are bad for users (weird URLs are hard to remember).

 Instead, use URLs that give users and search engines a clue to your page’s topic.
-And that are easy to remember.
+And ones that are easy to remember.

 For example, for this post about SEO techniques, my URL is: